16 Wishes: Plot

-Abby Jensen has been planning her sweet sixteen since she was a little girl, and keeps a list of wishes that she wants to come true.
-When her sixteenth birthday finally arrives, she adds her crush Logan as her sixteenth and final wish to the list.
-Throughout the day, Abby is consistently visited by a peculiar woman named Celeste, who first appears as an exterminator when the Jensens' house is swarmed by a wasps’ nest that had been building up for 16 years.
+Abby Jensen has been planning her sweet sixteen since she was a little girl and keeps a list of wishes that she wants to come true.
+When her sixteenth birthday finally arrives, she adds her crush, Logan, as her sixteenth and final wish to the list.
+Throughout the day, Abby is visited by a peculiar woman named Celeste.
+Celeste first appears as an exterminator when the Jensens' house is swarmed by wasps from a nest that had been building up for 16 years.
 Celeste saves Abby's list, but the family is unable to return inside until the wasps are exterminated.

-Abby meets her best friend, Jay Kepler at the bus stop where he gives her a necklace for a birthday gift.
+Abby meets her best friend, Jay Kepler, at the bus stop, where he gives her a necklace as a birthday gift.
 Celeste returns, dressed as a mailwoman, and gives Abby 16 candles and a matchbox.
-Abby lights the first candle and her first wish, meeting celebrity Joey Lockhart, is fulfilled.
-Realizing that the numbers of the candles correspond to the numbers of the wishes on her list, Abby lights the eighth candle, granting her wish for a car; when Celeste emerges from the car, Abby deduces that Celeste is a magical being; Celeste mainly arriving every time a wish is granted.
+Abby lights the first candle, and her first wish—meeting celebrity Joey Lockhart—is fulfilled.
+Realizing that the numbers on the candles correspond to the numbers of the wishes on her list, Abby lights the eighth candle, granting her wish for a car.
+When Celeste emerges from the car, Abby deduces that Celeste is a magical being, as she appears every time a wish is granted.

 Abby unsuccessfully attempts her third wish.
-Celeste ewarns that there is a limit to how many wishes can be granted within an hour, and that at midnight, the wishes she made will become permanent.
-Throughout the school day, Abby uses the candles to beat her rival Krista Cook, who has the same birthday as her, in a volleyball match, and become student body president.
+Celeste warns her that there is a limit to how many wishes can be granted within an hour and that at midnight, the wishes she made will become permanent.
+Throughout the school day, Abby uses the candles to beat her rival, Krista Cook (who has the same birthday), in a volleyball match and to become student body president.